tbeaulieu/frontend-interview/README.md

 ## Submissions

-When submitting, please send a link to download the files to `matt@brace.ai`, or alternatively a link to a public repository containing your work.
+When submitting, please send a link to your fork of this repository to `matt@brace.ai`.

 ### Questions